 Some couples buy a promise ring, previous to an engagement ring.
-A promise ring symbolises the couple’s commitment to each other before an intent to marry – or it can act as a substitute ring until the couple chooses an official engagement ring.
-Promise rings are worn on the left hand ring finger, exactly in the same way as engagement rings.
+A promise ring can symbolise the couple’s commitment to each other before they have an actual intention to marry.
+Or it can act as a substitute ring until the couple chooses an official engagement ring.
+Promise rings are worn on the left hand ring finger, same as engagement rings.

 After marrying, British women usually wear both the engagement ring and the wedding ring.
 It’s acceptable to wear the wedding ring alone, although this is less common.
 Either way, both are always worn on the left ring finger.

 In the UK, women normally wear their engagement ring ‘on top’ of the wedding ring, meaning that the wedding ring is placed on the finger first.
 The reason for this is an old British superstition which states that a wedding ring must never be taken off.

 During the wedding ceremony the bride puts her engagement ring temporarily on their right hand.
 This leaves the left hand free for the wedding ring.

 When the ceremony is over, the bride slides the engagement ring ‘on top’ of the new wedding band to ‘seal it’ in place.

 The UK wedding ring tradition is thought to have come from the ancient Romans.
 Who, in turn, inherited it from the Egyptians.

 In Old Egypt, people held a belief that the vena amoris, or the ‘vein of love’, began in the fourth finger of the left hand and led all the way to the heart.
 Therefore, they felt this was the ideal place to wear a wedding ring, a symbol of love and commitment.

 However, the Egyptians only wore wedding rings and not engagement rings.